 The international internships of the Fonds québécois de la recherche sur la nature et les technologies (FRQNT) aim to foster the international and domestic mobility of master’s and doctoral students whose research activities align with the scientific program of a strategic research cluster such as the QCBS.
+Mitacs and FRQNT are partnering to fund a research grant program for collaborative projects with universities abroad, the GRA.
 QCBS students are invited to submit applications to the QCBS which will submit the applications selected.
-To verify your eligibility, please visit the FRQNT website.
-For any additional information, contact Philippe Auzel.

 Submission of applications to QCBS: contact the QCBS coordinator if you want to submit an application – please submit your application as soon as possible after the announcement made by the FRQNT/QCBS.

-- The selected applications will be submitted to the FRQNT by the QCBS.
+- The two selected applications will be submitted to the FRQNT by the QCBS.

 Since 2010, some 21 QCBS students were allocated a total of $162,525 for international internships through their QCBS affiliation.
 QCBS students who received international internships from the QCBS: